Posts Tagged ‘BBC’

 Radiohead guitarist Ed O’Brien, a member of the Featured Artists’ Coalition (FAC), said: “It’s going to start a war which they’ll never win.”

-Feargal Sharkey’s UK Music allegedly has a war chest of up to £20 million a year to lobby Government on this subject.
+Feargal Sharkey’s UK Music allegedly has a war chest of up to £20 million a year to lobby Government on the subject of ISP regulation.
 This FAC stance seems to be clear disagreement within that industry.

 The leak in the Independent this week that the Queen’s Speech currently is planned to propose mandatory blocking of consumer broadband connections for child abuse images has also created a bit of a stir.